basmalaeltabakh/IEEE-CS-AI-25-First-Project/README.md

 - `deleteBook(Id)`: Deletes a book by its ID.
 - `saveToFile()`: Saves all books to a JSON file (`data.json`).
 - `loadBooks()`: Loads books from `data.json`.
+- `View Books Statistics()`: Displays statistics about the books in the library, such as the total number of books and other relevant data.

 ### 3. `main.py`
 This is the entry point of the program where the user interacts with the system.